younghyun1/younghyun1/README.md

 ![Windows](https://img.shields.io/badge/Windows-0078D6?style=for-the-badge&logo=windows&logoColor=white)
 ![macOS](https://img.shields.io/badge/macOS-000000?style=for-the-badge&logo=apple&logoColor=white)

-I am a software engineer specializing in integrating sensors, meters, appliances, and other systems into construction engineering software services using **Rust**, **Axum**, **postgreSQL**, and **AWS**.
-Currently, my efforts are focused on researching and applying caching strategies for a highly optimized BEMS service dealing with large amounts of real-time sensor data set to be deployed internationally.
+I am a software engineer who did work with integrating sensors, meters, appliances, and other systems into construction engineering software services using **Rust**, **Axum**, **postgreSQL**, and **AWS**.
+MY efforts included researching and applying caching strategies for a highly optimized BEMS service dealing with large amounts of real-time sensor data set to be deployed internationally.
 Experienced in managing and cutting down cloud infrastructure costs in fiscally constrained environments.

 I graduated from **Sungkyunkwan University** with a B. Eng in Software Engineering.

-Always aspiring towards system programming expertise and the upholding of open-source ethics.
+Always aspiring towards system programming expertise and the upholding of open-source ethics as well as the right of engineers everywhere in the world.

 ### Background
-- **Company:** EAN Technologies Co.
-Ltd
+- **Company:** Suggstions welcome!
 - **Role:** Backend Software Engineer
 - **Education:** B. Eng in Software Engineering, Sungkyunkwan University, Republic of Korea
 - **Other Experiences:** soldiering, interpretation, translation, logistics, tutoring/lecturing, photography